- Designed For

 Develop a sustainable landscape using permaculture methods with this online, instructor-led certificate program offered by Professional and Continuing Education at Oregon State University.

 Creating Your Own Design - In 10 Weeks

-Within a collaborative, academically rigorous curriculum, you will complete regenerative landscape projects with intensive instructor feedback and one-on-one interaction to help will walk you through every step along the way.
-We guarantee you will create a competent Permaculture design in this course.
+Within a collaborative, academically rigorous curriculum, you will complete regenerative landscape projects with intensive instructor feedback and one-on-one interaction to help walk you through every step along the way.
+We guarantee you will create a sustainable Permaculture design in this course.
 That's how the course is designed, and you start your design on day one.

 Each assignment creates a new layer in the permaculture design process, culminating in a unique site design plan for residential, agricultural or other natural areas.
 You can use this plan at home or as a portfolio to show prospective clients.

 You will engage with peers through the program’s blog, where you can receive and provide feedback and follow each project’s progress.
 You will learn from your peers by sharing your permaculture design plan and viewing other projects from diverse climates and environments.
 Previous participants hailed from places like Alaska and Hawaii and created design plans for sites that ranged in size from urban balconies to 100-acre ranches.

 Learn Directly From the Experts

 Over thousands of students have benefited from Andrew Millison's 20+ years of experience.

 By learning one-on-one with Andrew and his team you can avoid common mistakes and receive experienced guidance throughout the process.
 You can use this course to build an extensive peer and instructor reviewed design portfolio.
 View examples of previous student projects.